thorpej/Electronics/Tube_Audio/Helper_Circuits/CCS_Load_x2/README.md

 This is a simple solid-state constant current source board intended for use as a plate load in a triode or pentode voltage gain stage.
-It is based on the IXYS 10M45S 3-pin current regulator.  n IXYS 10M90S can be substituted if you _really_ need the increased voltatge rating, but I suspect that you don't.
+It is based on the IXYS 10M45S 3-pin current regulator.
+An IXYS 10M90S can be substituted if you _really_ need the increased voltatge rating, but I suspect that you don't.
 A CCS plate loads provide a near "infinite" resistance to a loaded device, resulting in a nearly horizontal load line.
 This results in maximized